My Departure from Rocky Mountain Calvary Chapel

 Thanks, Kevin.

 Larry Taylor is a disciple of Chuck Smith.
-In the Forward to the booklet mentioned above (which can be read online here) Larry tells his readers that everything he teaches in the booklet was originally taught (or "caught" non-verbally) to him by Chuck.
+In the Forward to the booklet mentioned above Larry tells his readers that everything he teaches in the booklet was originally taught (or "caught" non-verbally) to him by Chuck.
 Chuck has also endorsed the booklet.

 Brian Michaels calls Chuck Smith his pastor.
 He has also publicly stated that he consulted with Chuck when he first considered leaving Rocky Mountain Calvary.